Washington’s vulnerable wild sheep: working to conserve the bighorn

 By Alaina Kowitz, Communications and Outreach Associate

 When you think of the animals that Conservation Northwest works to protect and restore, what comes to mind?
 You may have a mental image of wolves, grizzly bears, or fishers.
-While it is true that our organization has placed emphasis on recovering historically-persecuted and nearly extinct carnivores in Washington, through our Sagelands Heritage Program we’re also quietly working to help conserve a different kind of native species, one of the hoofed variety: the bighorn sheep.
+While it is true that our organization has placed emphasis on recovering historically-persecuted and nearly extinct carnivores in Washington, through our Sagelands Heritage Program we’re also working to help conserve a different kind of native species, one of the hoofed variety: the bighorn sheep.

 Not to be confused with mountain goats (which have white coats and spiky horns), the bighorn is the largest wild sheep in North America, sporting fawn-colored coats and dense, tightly curled horns that display status and age.
 A large ram can weigh up over 300 pounds, and his horns up to 30 pounds – more than the weight of all his other bones combined.
 As with some other ungulate species, rams and ewes typically inhabit separate herds.
 Rams travel in bachelor groups and fight for mates in the fall by using their horns and thick skulls to crash into each other head-on.